Ergon-moe/Bitcoin-Static/README.md

 split on August 1, 2017.
 Bitcoin Cash and the Bitcoin Core version of Bitcoin share the same transaction history up until the split.

-What is Bitcoin Cash Node?
+What is Bitcoin Static?
 --------------------

-[Bitcoin Cash Node](https://www.bitcoincashnode.org) is the name of open-source software which enables the use of Bitcoin Cash.
+[Bitcoin Static](https://www.bitcoincashnode.org) is the name of open-source software which enables the use of Bitcoin Cash.
 It is a descendant of the [Bitcoin Core](https://bitcoincore.org) and [Bitcoin ABC](https://www.bitcoinabc.org) software projects.